 The continuation of hiding my condition encompassed many years, only a few individuals would I confide in; a moment of testing the trust.
 I studied my behavior, reactions to situations, disorientation, balance problems, amnesia and other oddities.
 Writing freely of how I felt, later to reread the scribbling’s in dreadfulness, wondering will I ever be normal.
-I had to put in perspective my angst over my inability to articulate, think reasonably in any given moment instead of reacting to the delusory, if I could separate the two in reasonable time.
+I had to put in perspective my angst over my inability to articulate, think reasonably in any given moment.

 I watched how I related to others, self-examination was arduous; I was in over my head.
 For a long time I felt doomed – nevertheless undeterred, reminding myself of my own earlier thoughts: Sometimes life is bitter and some moments are worth the bitterness.

 Having brain trauma consumed me with the emptiness of shame and inferiority; first lesson, “quit comparing myself to who I use to be and my injury”.

 DEDICATED TO BEHAVIORAL SOLUTIONS FOR THE BETTERMENT OF LIFE. ©

 Thank you for Donating through PayPal !!